Parliament of Scotland: Riding of Parliament

 The Riding of Parliament was an elaborate ceremonial event which formally marked the beginning and ending of a term of the Parliament of Scotland.
 A Riding was not held at the start of each session, but only at the downsitting (beginning) and rising (end) of Parliament.
-Dating from the 15th century, the ceremony was held wherever Parliament met and involved a largely equestrian procession of the members of the Parliament, the officers of state, the Honours of Scotland, and the monarch (or the Lord High Commissioner) from the royal palace or castle to the Parliament’s place of assembly.
+Dating from the 15th century, the ceremony was held wherever Parliament met and involved a largely equestrian procession of the members of the Parliament, the officers of state, the Honours of Scotland, and the monarch (or the Lord High Commissioner) from the royal palace or castle to the Parliament's place of assembly.
 From the beginning of the 16th century, the Riding of Parliament was usually held in Edinburgh, with the procession travelling along the Royal Mile from the Palace of Holyroodhouse to the Parliament House.
 The final Riding of Parliament was held on 6 May 1703, following the election of 1702.

+When Mary, Queen of Scots, rode into Parliament on 26 May 1563, John Knox described the occasion as a "stinking pride of women".
+The English diplomat Thomas Randolph was more appreciative, writing they were "about 30 of the chosen and picked ladies that are in this realm" including "noblemen's wives as they were in dignity, 12 in number, after them the four virgins, maids, Maries, damoiselles of honor, or the Queen's mignons ... a fairer sight was never seen".
+The 16 women were followed by "many more so wonderful in beauty that I know not what court may be compared unto them".
+Mary herself wore "her robes upon her back, and a rich crown on her head".